Object pool pattern: Go

-In the code above, the PooledObject has properties for the time it was created, and another, that can be modified by the client, that is reset when the PooledObject is released back to the pool.
-Shown is the clean-up process, on release of an object, ensuring it is in a valid state before it can be requested from the pool again.

 Java

 Java supports thread pooling via java.util.concurrent.ExecutorService and other related classes.
 The executor service has a certain number of "basic" threads that are never discarded.
 If all threads are busy, the service allocates the allowed number of extra threads that are later discarded if not used for the certain expiration time.
 If no more threads are allowed, the tasks can be placed in the queue.
 Finally, if this queue may get too long, it can be configured to suspend the requesting thread.